 It had probably not occurred to us when we started but our need to find suitable tradesmen has forged a valuable link with the local community and we have continued to support those businesses where we can.
 This even applies to suppliers in the days when often a cheaper alternative can often be obtained with recourse to the internet.
-In turn, this has reaped rewards in the positive response we have received, and it is clear that all of the tradesmen have enjoyed coming up to the station which is something of a novelty, well at least on a fine day.
+This in turn has reaped rewards in the positive response we have received, and it is clear that all of the tradesmen have enjoyed coming up to the station which is something of a novelty, well at least on a fine day.
 We work closely with our local tradesmen and suppliers all of whom, without exception, we regard as friends.

-As readers will recall from earlier, the Friends' connection with Dent Station was already long since established through financial support to the Western Dales Community Bus which makes an appearance a couple of times on a Saturday throughout the year with an extra evening service during the summer months.
-This is, without doubt, an important feature of the station and provides an onward connection to Dent village, Sedbergh and Kendal.
+As readers will recall from earlier, the FoSCL connection with Dent Station was already long since established through financial support to the Western Dales Community Bus which makes an appearance a couple of times on a Saturday throughout the year with an extra evening service during the summer months.
+This is without doubt an important feature of the station and provides an onward connection to Dent village, Sedbergh and Kendal.
+This is in contrast to many rural stations these days that cannot boast the luxury of a bus link.
+It is indeed a tribute to the team of dedicated local WDB volunteers who drive the bus and keep the service going.
+The bus stop is outside the station car park although the bus waits in the car park itself.
+The station can therefore justifiably claim to be the highest bus rail interchange in the country at 1150ft!